Finite orbits in multivalued maps and Bernoulli convolutions: Branching systems

 An interesting problem for branching dynamical systems is the existence of an absolutely continuous invariant measure $\mu$ with a corresponding growth factor $\lambda$ in the sense that

-Next, one can ask for ergodic theorems, which involves the question of asymptotic independence of successors on disjoint branches of the orbit of $x.$ One may also ask for the growth factor $\lambda_x$ of the number of successors for different $x,$ and its connection with $\lambda ,$ see \cite{FS,Kempton} and Section 3.
+Even in the non-overlapping case where the $I_i$ touch at endpoints, the existence of $\mu$ could only be proved when the $g_i$ are assumed to be monotone, differentiable and expansive, see \cite{LM}.
+Next, one could ask for ergodic theorems, which involves the question of asymptotic independence of successors on disjoint branches of the orbit of $x.$ One may also ask for the growth factor $\lambda_x$ of the number of successors for different $x,$ and its connection with $\lambda ,$ see \cite{FS,Kempton} and Section 4.
 It would be very interesting to know under which conditions the $G^q(x)$ approach an asymptotic distribution for $q\to \infty .$ \ These problems are difficult, so we consider more special systems.
-For ordinary dynamical systems, the first condition below was formulated in \cite{LM} to show the existence of an invariant measure $\mu .$